Commercial Tenant Improvements

 Before beginning any commercial tenant improvement project there are steps to take to make sure your project will be in compliance with State and local regulations regarding land and construction.

 Before applying for my building permit, is there any

 specific information I need to know from the City of

 Before beginning the project, you should determine if the parcel is zoned for your desired use or if there are any special development conditions for your project.
 Please contact the Building Division at (916) 625-5120 for general information.
 In some cases, you may need to contact individual divisions.
 Once you have determined the applicable conditions for your project, you will need to determine if a building permit is required for your project.

 Yes, all businesses in Rocklin should have a City of Rocklin Business license.
-Please contact the Finance Division for details on fees and to obtain an application.
+Please contact the Finance Department for details on fees and to obtain an application.

 Is a Certificate of Occupancy required for tenant improvements?

 Yes, any substantial commercial or industrial tenant improvements, alterations or additions, or bona fide changes of occupancy to an existing structure, building, or tenant space as defined by Code, require a certificate of occupancy.
 For additional Certificate of Occupancy questions, please contact the Building Division at (916) 625-5120.

 If my tenant improvement changes the use or occupancy, do

 I need to contact the Building Division?